Mean-field dynamics of infinite-dimensional particle systems: global shear versus random local forcing: From many-body to effective scalar dynamics

 Finally, we recall the dynamical definition of the stress under a global shear strain (see Eq.~(49) in Ref.~\cite{agoritsas_maimbourg_zamponi_2019_JPhysA52_334001}):

-which consists in a statistical average over the initial condition (\textit{i.e.}~the inital gap $h_0$ and rescaled components of ${\hat{\rr}_0}$ in the shear plane, $g_{\mu}=\sqrt{d} \hat{r}_{0,\mu}$ for ${\mu=1,2}$) of the average force amplitude ${\moy{\redv'(h(t))}}$ under an accumulated strain ${\gamma(t)}$.
-This definition can be generalised to our new protocol, using the translation stated in Eq.~\eqref{eq-translation-global-local-shear} and the decomposition of the gap ${h(t)}$ of Eq.~\eqref{eq-def-gap-in-AQRD}, as follows:
+It consists in a statistical average of the force amplitude ${\moy{\redv'(h(t))}}$ under an accumulated strain ${\gamma(t)}$.
+It is computed by averaging over the initial condition, \textit{i.e.}~the inital gap $h_0$ and the rescaled components of ${\hat{\rr}_0}$ in the shear plane ($g_{\mu}=\sqrt{d} \hat{r}_{0,\mu}$ for ${\mu=1,2}$).
+This definition can be generalised to our new protocol, using first the translation stated in Eq.~\eqref{eq-translation-global-local-shear} and secondly the decomposition of the gap ${h(t)}$ of Eq.~\eqref{eq-def-gap-in-AQRD}.
+It gives the following expression:

-The last equality emphasises once again the equivalence with global shear, upon the rescaling of the accumulated strain, since we can simply replace $g_1$ by ${\breve{c}=\tilde{c}/\ell}$, $g_2$ by $g_c$, and ${g_{\text{in}}(h_0,g_1,g_2)}$ by ${g_{\text{in}}(h_0)}$ (the latter by statistical isotropy).
-In addition, it provides a quite intuitive definition of the stress in the system: it is the statistical average over the scalar product, for a given interacting pair of particles, of the interparticle force at time $t$ and its assigned relative local displacement, \textit{i.e.}
+The last equality emphasises once again the equivalence with global shear, upon the rescaling of the accumulated strain: we can simply replace $g_1$ by ${\breve{c}=\tilde{c}/\ell}$, $g_2$ by $g_c$, and ${g_{\text{in}}(h_0,g_1,g_2)}$ by ${g_{\text{in}}(h_0)}$.
+The latter holds by statistical isotropy.
+In addition, it provides a quite intuitive definition of the stress in the system: it is the statistical average over the scalar product, for a given interacting pair of particles, of the interparticle force at time $t$ and its assigned relative local displacement.
+We have explicitly that:

-where we have reinstated the pair indices just to emphasise that it is computed over pairs, and the brackets denote here the dynamical average at fixed initial conditions.
+where we have reinstated the pair indices just to emphasise that it is computed over pairs.
+The brackets denote here the dynamical average at fixed initial conditions.
 This definition is in agreement with Eq.~(4) in Ref.~\cite{morse_roy_agoritsas_2020_Arxiv-2009.07706}, where the stress is computed as the scalar product in the ${Nd}$-dimensional phase space of the local relative displacement vector ${\vert \lbrace c_{ij} \rbrace \rangle}$ with the force vector ${\vert \lbrace F_{ij}(t) \rbrace \rangle}$ prescribed by the configuration at time $t$.
-It enforces \emph{the notion that the stress is defined with respect to a given driving direction in configuration space}, as further discussed in Ref.~\cite{morse_roy_agoritsas_2020_Arxiv-2009.07706}.
+It enforces \emph{the notion that the stress is defined with respect to a given driving direction in configuration space}, as further discussed in Ref.~\cite{morse_roy_agoritsas_2020_Arxiv-2009.07706}\footnote{ More precisely, Eq.~(4) in Ref.~\cite{morse_roy_agoritsas_2020_Arxiv-2009.07706} defines the stress as ${\sigma \propto \sum_{i=1}^N {\bf F}_i \cdot \cc_i}$, with a normalisation with respect to system size and number of particles $N$ that we skip for now.
+This definition relies on the forces acting on each particle ${\lbrace {\bf F}_i \rbrace}$ and the associated local displacement ${\lbrace \cc_i \rbrace}$.
+Our definition relies instead on the forces between pairs of particles ${\lbrace {\bf F}_{ij} \rbrace}$ and the associated relative displacements ${\lbrace \cc_{ij} \rbrace}$.
+These two definitions are in fact strictly equivalent, at any given time $t$: